thatg33khub/docker-compose-samples/README.md

 sudo sh start-stop-restart_all_containers.sh
 ```

+5. Configure your reverse proxy (see note below)

-4. If you have issues with some containers not working properly, it might be due to an access right issue with the folders created as root when running the containers for the first time.
+NB: If you have issues with some containers not working properly, it might be due to an access right issue with the folders created as root when running the containers for the first time.
 In this case run the following command to change the owner of the appdata folder and restart the container:
 ```
 sudo chown -R ${USER}:${USER} /path/to/appdata
 ```